Skip to content

 CommonJS (CJS)

-Node.js uses RequireJS and has CommonJS as their default module format.
+Node.js may use RequireJS and has CommonJS as their default module format, depending on your version and flags.

 SSR

-In case you are using the @dnb/eufemia in a classic Node.js environment, like typical in SSR, you can import or require everything from the /cjs subfolder:
+In case you are using the @dnb/eufemia in a environment that cant use ESM, you can import or require everything from the /cjs subfolder:

 // Components